Trusted WordPress tutorials, when you need them most.

 If you don’t have one yet, just click the link that says ‘learn how to get one,’ and you will be taken to instructions on how to generate your Shopify API token.

 We hope this article helped you add Google Web Stories to your WordPress site.
-You may also want to see our guide on getting more traffic to your website or our expert picks for the best WordPress social media plugins.
+You may also want to see our guide on how to embed TikTok videos in WordPress or our expert picks of the best WordPress social media plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.